Employment | Work Skills

 Unit 5 – Succeeding at Interviews

 This unit provides learners with tips and techniques they can use to impress prospective employers at interviews.
 The unit provides learners with guidance for preparing answers to both standard and tricky questions, to use positive thinking techniques and to highlight their skills and strengths on the day.
-As learners progress through this unit they will contribute more information to their portfolio by answering quiz questions and completing activities about their situation and experiences.
+As learners progress through this unit they will contribute more information to

 Unit 6 – Starting Work